1994 Serb J-21 Jastreb shootdown: Aftermath

-The United Nations Protection Force (UNPROFOR) – the peacekeeping force in Bosnia and Herzegovina – had reported four of the aircraft taking off from Udbina but did not identify the aircraft type.
+The United Nations Protection Force (UNPROFOR)–the peacekeeping force in Bosnia and Herzegovina–had reported four of the aircraft taking off from Udbina but did not identify the aircraft type.
 NATO did not know for certain from which air base the aircraft involved in the confrontation took off due to a combination of the aircraft's low-level flight and the gap between their take off and their detection by AWACS.
-The two pilots who ejected returned to friendly forces, and the three surviving pilots were brought before a special commission which investigated what had happened, mainly focussed on the tactical mistakes.
+The two pilots who ejected returned to friendly forces, and the three surviving pilots were brought before a special commission that investigated the incident, focussing mainly on the tactical mistakes.
 All of the surviving pilots were later decorated.
 The interception was the first combat action in NATO's history.

 The shootdown demonstrated the effectiveness of NATO airpower, and was the only incident during the entirety of Operation Deny Flight in which fixed-wing aircraft were shot down by NATO aircraft.
 The no fly zone was never directly challenged again, but the RS stepped up their surface-to-air missile (SAM) and anti-aircraft artillery deployments near Bihać in Bosnia.
-Over the next months they conducted a few fixed-wing missions out of Udbina against ARBiH targets in Bosnia close to the Croatian border, using Croatian airspace to maximum advantage, and usually timing the missions for when NATO aircraft were refuelling.
+Over the next months they conducted a few fixed-wing missions out of Udbina against ARBiH targets in Bosnia that were close to the Croatian border, using Croatian airspace to maximum advantage, and usually timing the missions for when NATO aircraft were refuelling.
 This came to a head in late November 1994, when Serb aircraft from Udbina attacked ARBiH targets near Bihać, and NATO responded by conducting airstrikes against the runways and taxiways at Udbina.
-In June of the following year O'Grady was shot down by an RS SAM while on CAP and after ejecting safely he was rescued unharmed.
+In June of the following year, O'Grady was shot down by an RS SAM while on CAP and after ejecting safely he was rescued unharmed.